These DIY Skeleton Silhouettes are sponsored by Cricut. All opinions are mine alone.

 - Cricut Tools Scraper – This would totally have helped me clean up and save time!
 Wish I had one!

-Instructions: I designed my silhouettes in Photoshop, exported them to Illustrator and made SVG files, meaning they are vectorized files and you can make them as big or as small as you want (but not too small, those little teeth are pretty itty bitty, and yes, the Cricut can cut that small.
-BLOWN AWAY, right?)
+My husband designed these silhouettes in Photoshop, then he exported them to Illustrator and I made SVG files, meaning they are vectorized files and you can make them as big or as small as you want.

 Step 1: In Cricut Design Space, simply start a new project, then click “Upload Image”, click “Vector Upload”, browse and choose the downloaded skeleton silhouette files, and click “Save Image”.
 Repeat the steps to upload the second silhouette.
 The two silhouettes will then be at the bottom of your screen, click on both of them, giving both a green checkmark, and click “Insert Images.”